-Burlington County, located in South Central New Jersey is, in area, the largest county in the State and is only thirty minutes from downtown Philadelphia and ninety minutes from New York City.
+Burlington County, located in South Central New Jersey is, in area, the largest county in the State of New Jersey ("State") and is only thirty (30) minutes from downtown Philadelphia and ninety (90) minutes from New York City.
 It covers 529,351 acres of which 524,160 are land and 5,191 are water.
 The 827 square miles extend from the Delaware River to Great Bay at the Atlantic Ocean.
-Mercer County is the northern border, Monmouth County is on the northeast, Ocean County borders the eastern side and Camden County is on the west.
+Burlington County is bordered by Mercer, Monmouth, Ocean, Camden, and Atlantic counties.

-About fifty-four percent of the County is forest, twenty-five percent farmland, seventeen percent residential, and four percent federally owned land.
+About fifty-four (54%) percent of the County is forest, twenty-five (25%) percent farmland, seventeen (17%) percent residential, and four (4%) percent federally owned land.
 Most of the productive farmland is in the third of the County that parallels the Delaware River.
-East of this is mostly pine woodland, where State-owned forests and parks make up twenty percent of the County.
+East of this is mostly pine woodland, where State-owned forests and parks make up twenty (20%) percent of the County.